rofenac/fo76-ml-db/README.md

 # Fallout 76 Build Database & RAG System

+## NOTE: The frontend is currently in development.
+If you clone this project, you'll have to use the CLI version only until I can get the web gui up and running.
+Also, this project as written incurs some monetary cost via Anthropic and OpenAI API fees.
+Feel free to adapt it to local models if desired

 Python-based system that scrapes Fallout 76 game data, stores it in a fully normalized MySQL 8+ database, and exposes it via a hybrid SQL + vector RAG layer, a FastAPI REST API, and a React frontend.

 The database currently contains weapons, armor, perks, legendary perks, mutations, consumables, and collectibles, and is optimized for fast, reliable queries via a centralized database utility and read-optimized views.